Crossy147/scala-commons/docs/RPCFramework.md

 ## RPC server implementation

-Now that we have a fully-functional RPC client, we also need the server-side to receive raw invocations sent by client-side `RawRPC` implementation, translate them into operations on actual RPC implementation and send back the result (for functions).
+Now that we have a fully-functional RPC client, we also need the server-side to receive raw invocations sent by client-side `RawRPC` implementation, translate them into operations on actual RPC implementation and send back a result (for functions).

 ### RPC implementation